American Patriot Party, Oregon Patriot Party, American Patriots Party us

 Clearly as written in the Constitution Article VI, that the Constitution is bound by prior Oaths which are Engagements of the People, declared in The Declaration of Independence, and all agreements set forth in the Confederation; All those and future laws subject ultimately to those oaths which are "Engagements" of and with the People presented in the Declaration of Independence, "Not Withstanding".

 Constitution: Article VI: All Debts contracted "and "Engagements" entered into (Oaths and Declarations), before the adoption of this Constitution, shall be as valid against the United States under this Constitution as under the "Confederation".
-This Constitution, and the Laws of the United States which shall be "made" in >>>"pursuance thereof"<<< ; and all Treaties (Oaths and Declarations) "made", or which shall be "made", under the Authority of the United States, shall be supreme Law of the Land ...."
+This Constitution, and the Laws of the United States which shall be "made" in >>>"pursuance thereof" ; and all Treaties (Oaths and Declarations) "made", or which shall be "made", under the Authority of the United States, shall be supreme Law of the Land ...."

-Note that any law made under the Constitution is limited to laws within the "DELEGATED" Powers; The federal legislature - federal government cannot create laws outside those very limited delegated powers, nor can they "arrogate" any new powers.
-This is clearly defined by the Founders in the Constitutional Debates;
+Note that any law made under the Constitution is limited to laws within the "DELEGATED" Powers; Further, the Supremacy Clause was limited to those delegated powers and restricted the federal government from arrogating ANY new power.
+The federal legislature - federal government cannot create laws outside those very limited delegated powers, nor can they "arrogate" ANY new powers.

-See the Full Day Debate that establishes this in our American Patriot Party News Letter - Division of Power.
+Full Day Debate that establishes these in our American Patriot Party News Letter - Division of Power.

 Oregon State Political Campaign and American Patriot Party National Campaign Elections Division Headquarters.